-This place definitely tops the list for best vegan Asian food in Oakland but it is so good that EVERYONE should check it out.
+This place definitely tops the list for best vegan Chinese food in Oakland but it is so good that EVERYONE should check it out.
 The entire menu is plant-based and includes any Chinese dish you could possibly dream of, and then some, with dozens of choices on its 4-page menu.
 Omnivores may be shocked to believe some of their meat substitutes are not real, if you go that route in ordering (there are plenty of dishes without substitutes).

 The wontons in the simple wonton soup may be the most impressive bite I have had there: delicate little pockets of savory noodle goodness that melt in your mouth.